michagrandel/maya-usersetup/README.md

 This is a custom user setup to setup and initalize a maya workstation.

+## Requirements

+This user setup is pretty simple and should be compatible with most Maya versions.
+If you use something like Maya 2020 or later, you should be fine.

 ## Installation

 Copy the scripts into your Maya Script directory.
 After that, restart Maya.